This chocolate mousse is rich & creamy yet made with simple, healthy ingredients. It’s also high in protein, vegan, and gluten-free!

 TIPS FOR THE BEST CHOCOLATE TOFU MOUSSE

-what kind of tofu should I use? ⟶ use soft silken tofu for a light, fluffy texture, and firm tofu for a thicker, pudding-like texture
+What kind of tofu should I use? ⟶ Use soft tofu for a light, fluffy texture, and firm tofu for a thicker, pudding-like texture.
+Add more milk as needed to reach your desired consistency.

 HELPFUL KITCHEN TOOLS